Access to Emaj_web and databases¶

 Tables group content¶

-Using the “Content” icon of the groups icon bar, it is possible to get a summary of a tables group content.
+Using the “Content” tab of the group’s bar, it is possible to get a summary of a tables group content.

 For each table and sequence belonging to the group, the displayed table shows the characteristics configured into the emaj_group_def table, as well as the disk space used by the log table and its index.

 The “Schemas” tab displays the list of schemas contained in the database.